 Pour into a pitcher containing cracked ice.
 When very cold add small pieces of cantaloupe, grape fruit, or pineapple, and pour into the well-chilled thermos bottle.

 Heat to boiling point in a double boiler 1 quart of grape juice, with a few cassia buds, or a 2-inch stick of cinnamon, strain and return to fire until nearly boiling, and pour into the hot thermos bottle.
-This is a most delicious non alcoholic picnic drink for a cold day outing.
+This is a most delicious non alcoholic picnic drink for a cold day outing in fall weather.

 Pour 3 cups of freshly boiling water onto 6 teaspoons of tea, let stand on the fire a moment, stir the contents of the pot with a spoon, remove from the fire, and let stand 3 minutes.

 Crush 6 slices of lemon and a few leaves of mint with 4 tablespoons of powdered sugar in a pitcher, add cracked ice, and pour in the hot tea.
 When cold strain into the chilled thermos bottle.